 The Design Approach Statement should not be overly long but, that said, should be fully descriptive of your ideas.
 Write a draft, reread it, edit it and pare it down to the essentials.
 The writing of this is, in essence, a design of its own.
 Use it to refine how you think about the script.
 Say as much as you can in as few words as are absolutely necessary, while expressing your ideas completely.
 Please include and follow the order of these headings in your writing.

 Tell the story briefly in two or three paragraphs.
-This is not a chronological listing of plot occurrences, but an explanation of the story that is being told.
+This is not a chronological listing of plot occurrences—first this happens, then that happens, and then another thing happens—but an explanation of the story that is being told in the play.
 Don't get bogged down in extraneous details.
 Give the primary events and their effects on the characters.
 Give location, historical time, passage of time, and any other salient features which will help us to understand the story.
 This is objective, not subjective.

 Point of View: